AlicanAkkus/Modular-Architecture-Hexagonal-Demo-Project/README.md

 The hexagonal architecture was invented by Alistair Cockburn in an attempt to avoid known structural pitfalls in object-oriented software design, such as undesired dependencies between layers and contamination of user interface code with business logic, and published in 2005.

-> A timeless goal of so"ware engineering has been to separate code that changes frequently from code that is stable.
+> A timeless goal of sofware engineering has been to separate code that changes frequently from code that is stable.
 >
 > ~ James Coplien / Lean Architecture